smatechnologies/ibm-i-agent-docs/docs/operator-replay/operations.md

 8. Make sure the Operator Replay configuration parameters are set for "Script job logging" = Y (yes) in the test environment.
 (It is also a good idea to log scripts in the live environment, especially just after they are first installed for live operation.)
 9. Test the combined scripts in a safe, test environment.

     a.
 One method for testing is to use the STROPRRPY command directly from a 5250 green screen workstation session command line.
 To use this method, start a new interactive job for each test to keep test sessions separated in the Operator Replay debug log member file.
-For interactive testing, the STROPRRPY command parameter JOBTYPE must be set to a value of "A".
+For interactive testing, the STROPRRPY command parameter JOBTYPE must be set to a value of "**A**" or "**T**".
     ```
-    STROPRRPY JOBNAME(script_name) JOBTYPE(A)
+    STROPRRPY JOBNAME(script_name) JOBTYPE(T)
     ```
     b.
 It may also be useful, or even required, to use a test OpCon schedule to perform the script test.
 This might be necessary if any value from the OpCon environment will be communicated to the IBM i LSAM in order that the value will be available for Dynamic Variable tokens.